Seshat-Global-History-Databank/seshat/docs/source/cliopatria.rst

     .. image:: img/edit_cliopatria_part_2.png
         :alt: Edit Cliopatria form

 3. This should open a private comment thread where you can discuss the edit with other researchers.
 See the `Discussing data edits via private comments <getting_started.rst#discussing-data-edits-via-private-comments>`_ section for more information.
-Assign the comment to the person who is best placed to review the edit, e.g. someone who works on Cliopatria (see the `team <../team.rst>`_ page for more information).
+Assign the comment to the person who is best placed to review the edit, e.g. someone who works on Cliopatria (see the `team <team.rst>`_ page for more information).

 4. The reviewer will check the edit request and either make it or ask for more information via the comment thread.